Mr Loverman (TV series)

-Mr Loverman is a British television series based on the novel of the same name by Bernardine Evaristo and stars Lennie James in the lead role.
+Mr Loverman is a British television drama series based on the novel of the same name by Bernardine Evaristo and stars Lennie James in the lead role.
 James won Best Leading Actor at the Royal Television Society Programme Awards in March 2025.

 Synopsis

 Antiguan-born Londoner Barrington Jedidiah Walker (James) has his marriage collapse after a decades-long affair with his male best friend is revealed.